MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/log-function.md

 **Returns**

 * The natural logarithm is the base-e logarithm: the inverse of the natural exponential function (exp).
-* `null` if the argument is negative or null or cannot be converted to a `real` value.
+* `null` if the argument is negative or null or can't be converted to a `real` value.

 **See also**